leadstar116/php-simple-basket/README.md

 I've made Basket class which contains addProduct, removeProduct, getProduct, getTotalCost functions and variables.
 Also used PHP session for saving Basket object.
 Basket works as really same as E commerce cart.
+GetTotalCost function works based on initial offer and rules that you provided.